-Karnataka floods: CM Yediyurappa to conduct aerial survey on Monday
+Karnataka floods: CM Yediyurappa to conduct aerial survey today

 Bengaluru, Aug 04: As flooding worsens in north Karnataka districts, Chief Minister BS Yediyurappa has announced that he will conduct an aerial survey of the flood affected areas in the state on Monday.